Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Santa Monica, California Ranked
+Top Grease Trap Cleaning Companies in Santa Monica, California Ranked

 For restaurant owners and food service operators in Santa Monica, maintaining your grease management system is far more than a routine chore-it's a critical regulatory and operational necessity.
 The city enforces strict local ordinances aligned with the California Uniform Plumbing Code (CUPC) to protect the municipal sewer system from harmful fats, oils, and grease (FOG).
 Non-compliance can lead to severe blockages, environmental damage, and significant fines.
 Effective grease trap and interceptor maintenance ensures your kitchen runs smoothly, prevents costly emergency repairs, and keeps your business in good standing with local inspectors.
 This guide outlines the specific requirements, best practices, and service considerations for managing grease waste in Santa Monica's vibrant culinary scene.